 here's the rest of its non-null attributes taken from the shapefile converted from OSM XML data:

 Am using qgis 1.3.0 from the ubuntu-unstable repos.

-#1 Updated by Martin Dobias almost 11 years ago
+#1 Updated by Martin Dobias over 11 years ago

 - Resolution set to worksforme